Nonlinear Stability of Planar Vortex Patches in an ideal fluid: Preliminaries

-\begin{remark} Theorem $\ref{26}$ can be very general.
-According to \cite{B3}, any steady vortex flow as strict local maximizer or minimizer relative to the rearrangement class is stable in some $L^p$ norm.
-But in the case of vortex patches Theorem $\ref{26}$ is enough for our use. \end{remark}
+\begin{remark} Burton's result is a very general stability criterion.
+According to \cite{B3}, Theorem 5, any steady vortex flow as isolated maximizer or minimizer relative to the rearrangement class of a given $L^p$ function with $p\geq3/2$ is stable in the $L^p$ norm.
+But in the case of vortex patches, Theorem $\ref{26}$ is enough for our use. \end{remark}

-The most important condition in Theorem $\ref{26}$ is ``strictness'' which requires the vortex patch to be a non-degenerate extreme of the kinetic energy.
-In \cite{B3}, only one example is given as strict global maximizer, i.e., $D$ is an open disc and $\omega$ is a non-negative radially symmetric decreasing function.
-For general maximizer, especially local maximizer, the strictness condition is hard to verify.
-Roughly speaking, ``strictness" is equivalent to uniqueness in some sense, which is usually a more difficult problem than existence.
+The key assumption in Theorem $\ref{26}$ is the ``isolatedness'' of the energy maximizer, which in general terms is an non-degeneracy condition.
+In \cite{B3}, only one example of strict global maximizer is given, i.e., $D$ is an open disk and $\omega$ is a non-negative radially symmetric decreasing function.
+For general maximizers, especially local maximizers, the isolatedness assumption is not easy to be verified, since ``isolatedness" is equivalent to uniqueness in some sense, which is usually a more difficult problem than existence.

-Recently Cao et el in \cite{CGPY} proved a local uniqueness result when the vortex patch is sufficiently concentrated: